 Seniors deserve extra special care, so we dedicate extra time for your appointments to answer questions and to brew you a cup of coffee if you’d like.
 We send you home with fresh baked chocolate cookies, and we offer a 5% senior discount for all procedures.

 As we get older, our bodies aren’t as strong as they used to be.
 It isn’t uncommon to receive diagnoses of osteoporosis, heart disease, arthritis, or even experience tooth loss.

 Some people assume that a missing tooth or two is common, something that we’ll all have to deal with eventually.
 A few people even believe they’ll be in full dentures by the time they reach a certain age, simply because others in their family may have experienced that.

 But does it have to be that way?
-Is there a solution for people with missing teeth?
+Is there a solution for seniors with missing teeth?

 Thankfully- the answer is yes!
 Dental implants are playing a vital role in the health of our patients.
 Those with implants have healthier dentition, as well as stronger facial bone support.

 Dental implants are pretty amazing.
 They are so strong and stable in the jaw bone that people who have them feel like they’re talking and chewing with their original teeth.

 1. First, the implant post, made of an incredibly strong metal that is bio-compatible with human bone, is placed into the jaw bone.
 Once placed, the metal implant integrates into the jaw bone, which means that the bone grows around and fuses to the implant post.